 Book 2: Staff of Darkness brings pure evil and returns the throne to the Fendrales.
 But the process starts out very dark.
 Horrifying, in fact.
 Ferrelär is assaulted with the worst, most overt evil it’s ever experienced.
-As I mentioned with the Staff of Light, this tale is an otherworldly, gritty young adult fantasy dealing with truth & spiritual warfare.
+As I mentioned with the Staff of Light, this tale is an otherworldly, gritty heroic fantasy dealing with truth & spiritual warfare.
 It’s built on the premise I’ve discussed in many places, that spiritual Truth, in the modern world, has become fantasy to most, even those in the church.

 Staff of Darkness brings pure evil

 Staff of Darkness continues the tale.
 Now we must deal with unrestrained evil.
 Will Ferrelär turn back to the Lord who has blessed them so powerfully in the past?
 Or, will the entire culture drop any pretense in favor of incredible physical pleasure?

 What do you do when spiritual warfare becomes so ugly?